 Why B2B & LinkedIn Should Say “I Do”

-LinkedIn now has well beyond 200 million members.
-When they surpassed that milestone they commemorated it rather publicly with an email campaign congratulating those with the top viewed profiles.
-With almost eight million Canadian professionals on LinkedIn, it’s become as essential as a business card for many and even a replacement for resumes with certain hiring departments.
+LinkedIn recently announced the passing of their 200 million-member milestone and commemorated it rather publicly with an email campaign congratulating those with the top viewed profiles.
+With over seven million Canadian professionals on LinkedIn, it’s become as essential as a business card for many and even a replacement for resumes with certain hiring departments.

 Despite the impressive numbers (and believe me, they’re impressive), one of the most exciting statistics is how LinkedIn is four times more effective for B2B (business to business) than Facebook or Twitter.
 This stat excites me because I feel it is glaringly obvious for anyone that spends the time to find out for themselves.
 Many stats excite people for the wrong reasons, inciting false hope and confidently misguiding entrepreneurs down a path that always leads to greater confusion and frustration.

 But let me say this….
 LinkedIn has truly become a non-negotiable resource for professionals, business people and especially anyone involved in B2B.
-Newer research has shown that 87% trust LinkedIn as a source of information that affect decisions but this comes as no surprise when you find out that more than 80% of LinkedIn’s member base are decision makers.
+Newer research has shown that 87 per cent trust LinkedIn as a source of information that affect decisions but this comes as no surprise when you find out that over 80 per cent of LinkedIn’s member base are decision makers.

 Your LinkedIn Profile Will Get You Found